Nishok-12/MediTrain_AI/README.md

    ```
 2. Open the application in your browser (default: [http://localhost:9999](http://localhost:9999/)).
 3. Interact with MediTrain AI by typing your medical queries in the input box.

+## Online hosting

+* **Render** : Render is a modern cloud web service that allows developers to host websites, APIs, and apps effortlessly.
+It provides features like **auto-deploy from Git, free SSL, custom domains, managed databases**, and scalability options, catering to both static and dynamic applications with an intuitive interface.
+*  Enjoy Accessing my MediTrain AI seamlessly at the link [MediTrain_AI](https://meditrain-ai-v3mj.onrender.com).

 ## Project Structure
    ```